 The name "Skeeters" came from the nickname given to Mr. Umberger's son, E.N.
 Jr., by his mother.
 Over the years when Skeeter ran the store, the hot dogs became known as "Skeeter-dogs" and the store became affectionately known as "Skeeter's".
 According to Skeeter, prior to 1950 (when his dad ran the store) it was a grocery and the hot dogs and lunches were a sideline.
 With time, the hot dogs drew customers locally and from around the world and is the main seller today.

-Generations of families have sat on the spinning stools at the vintage lunch counter, sipped a Baby Coke, and enjoyed the steamed hot dogs served on plain white napkins.
+Generations of families have sat on the spinning stools at the vintage lunch counter, sipped a Baby Coke, and enjoyed the steamed hot dogs.

 Skeeter's World Famous Hot Dogs made the list of Top 64 hot dogs in America in the Rachel Ray magazine Every Day.